 With the depth and breadth of our curriculum, you’ll graduate ready and able to step into your new job role as a high-value professional.
 With every class cohort, curriculum is updated and fine-tuned.

-Establish foundational programming skills with Java or C#.
+Establish foundational programming skills with Java.
 You'll develop an application that models real-world problems by the end of this module.

 You'll write conditional code that can help make decisions, use collections to organize data sets, and leverage object-oriented programming principles for code modularity.